dotnet/razor/src/Razor/src/Microsoft.VisualStudio.LanguageServerClient.Razor/README.md

+# Running this extension as the "Experimental instance"

-# Having a "proper" VS build
+## Having a "proper" VS build

 1. From an Administrator Powershell prompt run \\vspreinstall\PREINSTALL\Preinstall.cmd
-1. Install the VS Enterprise->Branch Channel of Visual Studio from the latest successful build of http://ddweb/dashboard/vsbuild/.
+1. Install the VS Enterprise->Branch Channel of Visual Studio from the latest successful build of <http://ddweb/dashboard/vsbuild/>.
 1. Workloads: ASP.NET and web dev., VS extension dev., .NET Core cross-platform dev., .NET desktop Dev.

-# Using the Razor LSP Editor
+## Using the Razor LSP Editor

 ## On VS Master

 Tools>Options>Environment>Preview Features>Enable LSP powered Razor editor.

 ## On VS public builds